 The world class 4th at Bethpage Black - Photo Credit: Graylyn Loomis @grayloomis

 The ideal approach angle into the green is from the right side - Photo Credit: Graylyn Loomis @grayloomis

 A look at 4th hole from Google Earth

 Philadelphia Cricket Club (Wissahickon) – 7th Hole – 553 yards – par 5

-Tillinghast called the Philadelphia Cricket Club home and the Wissahickon course is one of his finest designs.
-The Great Hazard rests 340 yards from the back tee and to make things a little tougher, Tilly places bunkers in the landing area on both the right and left sides of the fairway.
-Find one of those bunkers and a layup to the Great Hazard is likely.
-The green is protected by an extremely deep bunker which makes approaching from a distance extremely difficult.
+Tillinghast’s home course, Philadelphia Cricket Club, features one of his finest designs, the Wissahickon course.
+The 7th hole on the Wissahickon features a Great Hazard that rests 340 yards from the back tee.
+To make things even more difficult on the player, Tilly placed bunkers in the landing area on both sides of the fairway.
+Find one of those bunkers and a layup short of the Great Hazard is likely.
+The green is protected by an extremely deep bunker which makes approaching it from distance extremely difficult.

 A great aerial look at Phliadelphia Cricket Club's Great Hazard - Photo Credit: Jon Cavalier @linksgems

 A look at the 7th from right of the fairway - Photo Credit: Jon Cavalier @linksgems